OpenNebula/docs/source/installation_and_configuration/opennebula_services/onegate.rst

 Change the server running state by managing the operating system service ``opennebula-gate``.

-To start, restart, stop the server, execute one of:
+To start, restart or stop the server, execute one of:

 .. prompt:: bash # auto